 A Rustic Accent Wall for the Indecisive

 We’ve painted all of the walls and cabinets in our RV white, but I wanted to add character to a narrow wall in the bedroom with texture.
-This was due in part to the fact we had removed the nightstand that was previously installed there and it left some screw holes that and funky indents that paint wouldn’t cover up.
+This was due in part to the fact we had removed the nightstand that was previously installed there and it left some screw holes that and funky indents that paint wouldn’t cover-up.

-However, we were scheduled to hit the road within a couple weeks and had a project list that only seemed to get longer.
+However, we were scheduled to hit the road within a couple of weeks and had a project list that only seemed to get longer.
 That’s when we decided to go an alternate route, one that wouldn’t require much time, money, or add much weight to our motorhome, while still covering up the wall imperfections.

 I figured the best solution at this point was removable wallpaper.
 Although we first considered using a pallet wood style, we didn’t want it to compete with the real wood accents we had added throughout the RV.
 That’s when we decided to go with our second choice, stone.